mardiros/blacksmith/README.rst

 Building SDK
 ------------

-By the way, public API provider comes with an SDK, which is a good case, and blacksmith can be used to build SDK for Python / asyncio.
+By the way, blacksmith can be use to build a SDK for public API.

 Working with or without asyncio